danstep24/Ping-Pong/ping-pong/README.md

-# Ping Pong TOURNAMENT GENERATOR
+# Ping Pong Tournament Generator

 I was tasked by DevelopMe to create a tool which randomly creates pairings for a table tennis tournament from a list of names collected from the user.
 I was able to create a tournament generator that allows you to create 1v1 tournaments.